XPEL, Inc. (NASDAQ:XPEL) Director Richard K. Crumly Sells 10,000 Shares

-XPEL, Inc. (NASDAQ:XPEL – Get Rating) Director Richard K. Crumly sold 10,000 shares of XPEL stock in a transaction that occurred on Monday, June 5th.
-The stock was sold at an average price of $70.68, for a total transaction of $706,800.00.
-Following the completion of the transaction, the director now owns 378,668 shares in the company, valued at approximately $26,764,254.24.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+XPEL, Inc. (NASDAQ:XPEL – Get Rating) Director Richard K. Crumly sold 10,000 shares of the business’s stock in a transaction dated Wednesday, June 7th.
+The stock was sold at an average price of $75.19, for a total value of $751,900.00.
+Following the transaction, the director now owns 358,668 shares of the company’s stock, valued at $26,968,246.92.
+The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.

 Analysts Set New Price Targets